 “Did love exist?
 Love as Shepley saw it?
 Yes, he knew it did.
 He had experienced it, but he could not now remember if he had seen it in others in real life or only in dreams and novels.”

-— A Caged Heart Still Beats
+— from my novel, A Caged Heart Still Beats

 That’s probably the truest thing I’ve ever written that expresses my feelings on the subject.